SCIENCE 10th

 appropriate type of scientific investigation to solve the question: You and

-your lab partner will design and conduct an experiment to determine which
+your lab partner will design and conduct an experiment to determine which enzyme or combination of the two

-enzyme or combination of the two enzymes maximizes juice production.
+enzymes maximizes juice production.

 4.

-Identify the independent and
+Identify the independent and dependent variables, including those that

-controls in the apple juice enzyme lab.
+are kept constant and those used as controls in the apple juice enzyme lab.

 5.

-techniques to make observations and gather data for the question and scientific
+Use appropriate tools and techniques to make observations and gather data

-investigation formulated for the apple juice lab.
+for the question and scientific investigation formulated for the apple juice

 6.

-data that was generated in the apple juice lab investigation.
+Assess the reliability of the data that was generated in the apple juice

 7.

-Articulate conclusions and
+Articulate conclusions and explanations based on research data, and

-explanations based on research data, and assess results based on the design of
+assess results based on the design of the apple juice investigation.

 8.

-juice investigation in an article using relevant science vocabulary, supporting
+Communicate about the apple juice investigation in an article using

-evidence and clear logic (Examples of articles provided from NY Times, Scientific
+relevant science vocabulary, supporting evidence and clear logic (Examples of articles provided from NY Times, Scientific American, Popular Science,

-American, Popular Science, Discover, Seed, American Scientist.
+Discover, Seed, American Scientist.
 Challenge

-students with examples from Nature, Science).
+students with examples from Nature,

 f.